yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 Global solutions!
 Well, don't expect too much from global solvers.
 The problem we attack here is intractable in theory almost always, and practice is not far from theory unfortunately.

 The focus here is on the built-in solver [BMIBNB](/solver/bmibnb).
-The solver is fairly robust on small problems and is probably the most general nonlinear global solver available, albeit not the fastest.
-External global solvers interfaced can be found [here](/tags/#global-solver)
+The solver is fairly robust on small problems and is probably one of the most general nonlinear global solver available, albeit not the fastest.
+External global solvers interfaced can be found [here](/tags/#global-solver).

 The [BMIBNB](/solver/bmibnb) solver is based on a spatial branch & bound strategy using convex envelope approximations for nonlinear operators.
 A vast array of bound tightening is (optionally) applied iteratively to improve variable bounds, exploiting complementary constraints, quadratic concavity, quadratic constraints and objective bounds, inverse functions, strengthening using semidefinite relaxations etc. See the tutorial [envelope approximation](/tutorial/envelopesinbmibnb) for some of the details.